 Indian students contributed USD 7.6 billion to US economy last year

-China remained the largest source of international students in the US, with the number of Chinese students in the country increasing for the 16th consecutive year.
-There were over 372,000 Chinese students in the US during 2019-20 year, said the report “Opens Doors 2020.”india Updated: Nov 17, 2020, 09:51 IST
+China remained the largest source of international students in the US, with the number of Chinese students in the country increasing for the 16th consecutive year.education Updated: Nov 17, 2020, 12:53 IST

 Indian students contributed USD 7.6 billion to the US economy in the academic year 2019-20, even though there was a 4.4 per cent drop in the total number of Indian students, according to a report.